StreamCo/cloud-coding-challenge/README.md

 Additional Challenges are suggested if you have time and want to show us what you can do.

-Completing the basic goal in a working, reliable, reproducible way is preferable to completing any of the additional challenges.
+Completing the basic goal in an automated, working, reliable, reproducible way is preferable to completing any of the additional challenges.
 Be sure to give thought in explaining what further improvements you would make given more time.

 # Basic Goals